Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 The **Supervisor Agent** is now ready.
 It provides a single conversational entry point and automatically delegates tasks to the right agent, enabling an end-to-end incident flow.

 ### Bonus challenge
+### Optional Bonus Use Case: HR Agent Lab

+As an optional exercise, you can explore the **HR Agent Lab**.
+This lab demonstrates how to build an agent that supports HR workflows, such as answering policy questions and coordinating employee-related tasks.

+A key feature of this lab is the use of the **Flow Builder** in watsonx Orchestrate.
+Flow Builder allows you to design and run multi-step workflows that sequence agents, tools, and even human approvals.
+This makes it possible to go beyond simple Q&A and create repeatable, automated HR processes.
+For example: pulling employee data, checking visa status, and providing managers with structured updates, all in one orchestrated flow.

+All the materials you need for this bonus lab are provided in the bootcamp repo:
+- The **HR Agent Lab - watsonx Orchestrate Irving PDF**
+- The **IBM_2025_Benefits_Guide PDF**

+📂 You can find both files in the following folder:
+`wxo_assets/bonus_labs/hr_agent_lab/`

+This lab is entirely optional but recommended if you’d like to deepen your hands-on experience with agentic solutions, especially to see how **flows** can combine multiple agents and tools into end-to-end HR automation.

 ## Summary